• Skip to primary navigation

 Cedarwood Oil for Hair Loss

-The general idea in this is that the immune system attacks are generally the body’s response to inflammation.
+The idea is that the immune system attacks are generally the body’s response to inflammation.
 The anti-inflammatory properties in cedarwood oil reduce inflammation.
 Once this is done, hair starts to grow again.
 This is the same idea that applies to Cedarwood oil for scalp conditions.

-How top treat Scalp Conditions with Cedarwood oil
+How to treat Scalp Conditions with Cedarwood oil

 • Mix the cedarwood oil with another base oil or shampoo.